-- The Butterfly: A body plunge dow two 55-foot long slides ending in a butterfly shaped pool.
+- The Butterfly: A body plunge down two 55-foot long slides ending in a butterfly shaped pool.

 Splash Country also has a relaxing lazy river (Downbound Float Trip), a wave pool (Mountain Waves) and specially designated water play areas for smaller kids (The Cascades and Bear Mountain Fire Tower).

-There’s no question a day at the waterpark is hungry work.
+There’s no question that a day at the waterpark is hungry work.

 You can’t bring snacks or food.
-You are allowed one unopened water bottle per person.
+However, you are allowed one unopened water bottle per person.

-5. What happens at Dollywood’s waterpark if it rains?
+What happens at Dollywood’s water park if it rains?

 Rain checks are available if park operations are interrupted because of severe weather.

 This doesn’t mean you want to leave early because it’s raining.

 This is for storms or other severe weather when park officials deem that rides and other operations must cease.

 All attractions will close when the park radar indicates cloud-to-ground or cloud-to-cloud lightning within a 10-mile radius.
 Attractions reopen when lightning clears a 10-mile radius for 15 minutes.